mathew-star/Student_DashBoard_Assesment/README.md

 # Student Dashboard

-This project is a React-based student dashboard that displays upcoming classes and allows students to book and manage their class schedules.
+This  is a assesment project which is building student dashboard that displays upcoming classes and allows students to book and manage their class schedules.

 ## Features